Diversity Promotion

 Allowance for raising the next generation

-To be provided in respect of each eligible child (children being taken care of by a spouse working for another company are also eligible for the allowance).
+Is provided in respect of each eligible child (the parent of a child being taken care of by a spouse is also eligible for the allowance).

 Mutual understanding program

-The program offers the opportunity for employees to discuss future career plans and any necessary arrangements with their manager and HR personnel before taking a leave of absence or after resuming work, thus helping to reduce any concerns of employees who take such leave.
+Offers the opportunity for employees to discuss future career plans and any necessary arrangements with their manager and HR personnel before taking leave of absence or after resuming work, thus helping to reduce any concerns employees who take such leave might have.

-We have established a system to reemploy those who had to resign for any of the following reasons:
+We have established scenarios under which those who had to resign for any of the following reasons can be re-employed:

 1. In order to accompany a spouse who was transferred by his/her company to a different location (within 5 years)